Striped Bass Are In!! • Last Chance For Spring Blackfish-Fluke Ready To Open • Porgies Start May 1st-Weakfish Not Far Behind

 Follow us on twitter:

 Over the past week, Striped Bass were reported from anglers venturing out for the season opening.
-The 2023 season and fishing has been excellent in our local waters with slot fish found on both the north and south shore.
-Reports have come in with many slot and over slot fish being caught in the Great South Bay around bunker pods .
-Bass fishing at our local docks such as Patchogue's Mascot Dock and the West Sayville Dock has also produced with bait such as clam and sand worms.
-Bunker has also been a effective bait for bass, both live and chunked bunker will work.
+The '2025 fishing season has been slow to start but our local waters have slot fish on both the north and south shore.
+Reports have come in with some slot and over slot fish being caught in the Great South Bay around bait pods .
+Anglers fishing for Bass at our local docks such as Patchogue's Mascot Dock and the West Sayville Dock have been using bait such as clam and sand worms.
+Bunker and clam is an effective bait for bass too.
 If you prefer to use artificial lures, plugs such as poppers and darters have worked well.
 Small soft plastics with a jig head will also work.

 Follow us on Instagram